 ises of God, as recorded in the holy Scriptures, have all been fulfilled. …

-“This is the Day which the Pen of the Most High hath glorified in all the holy Scriptures.
+“… This is the Day which the Pen of the Most High hath glorified in all the holy Scriptures.
 There is no verse in them that doth not declare the glory of His holy Name, and no Book that doth not testify unto the loftiness of this most exalted theme.”2

 And if that were not enough to demonstrate the impossibility of the task I have so joyfully, enthusiastically and perhaps mistakenly undertaken, Bahá’u’lláh adds: